PawseySC/singularity-containers/_episodes/22-build-docker.md

 #### Why build with Docker for an HPC workflow?

-Singularity is the container engine used to run images throughout this training because it is designed for shared HPC systems and integrates with host filesystems, schedulers, MPI libraries, GPUs, and high-speed interconnects.
+Singularity is the container engine used to run images throughout this training because it is designed for shared HPC systems and integrates containerised applications with host filesystems, schedulers, MPI libraries, GPUs, and high-speed interconnects.

-Docker is widely used to build Docker/OCI images on personal computers, workstations, cloud systems, and CI/CD services.
-Its layered image format and build cache make repeated development builds convenient.
-Docker/OCI images can also be distributed through standard registries and consumed by several container engines, including Singularity.
+For building images, this training uses Docker and Dockerfiles.
+The first important advantage is Docker's layered build model.
+Docker records filesystem changes from build instructions in image layers and can reuse unchanged layers from its build cache.
+During development, editing a later Dockerfile instruction may therefore require rebuilding only that instruction and the instructions that follow it, rather than repeating the complete build.
+This makes the iterative cycle of editing, building, and testing more efficient.

+Singularity also caches downloaded Docker/OCI layers and converted images, so repeated pulls do not necessarily download the same content again.
+However, that is different from Docker's instruction-level build cache: a Singularity definition-file build does not provide the same Dockerfile layer-by-layer workflow for incrementally rebuilding a customised image.

+The second important advantage is interoperability.
+Docker builds images in the widely supported Docker/OCI ecosystem.
+These images can be stored in standard OCI-compatible registries and used by many container tools.
+Depending on the tool, an image may be run directly, imported, or converted into its native format.
+Singularity, for example, can retrieve a Docker/OCI image from a registry, assemble its layers, and convert it into a SIF image for execution on an HPC system.

+In this sense, Docker/OCI images are a broadly interoperable distribution format.
+This does not mean that every image behaves identically with every container engine.
+Runtime features, image metadata, security models, CPU architecture, and host integration can differ.
+The final image must still be tested with Singularity on the target HPC system.

 The tools therefore have complementary roles in this training:

-- **Docker builds and tests the image** on a system where Docker is available.
+- **Docker builds and tests the Docker/OCI image** on the participant's local computer.
-- **A container registry distributes the image** between systems.
+- **A container registry stores and distributes the image** in a widely supported format.
-- **Singularity converts and runs the image** on the HPC system.
+- **Singularity retrieves, converts, and runs the image** on the HPC system.

 Docker is not used to run the workload on Setonix.
-The final execution still uses Singularity and follows the cluster-specific practices introduced in the other episodes.
+The final execution uses Singularity and follows the cluster-specific practices introduced in the other episodes.

-> ## Build privileges and available alternatives
->
-> A conventional Docker Engine installation uses a privileged daemon, although Docker Desktop and rootless Docker provide different deployment models.
-In all cases, build images only on systems where container building is supported and authorised.
->
-> Shared HPC login and compute nodes normally do not provide Docker to users.
-Singularity can also build images from definition files, including with supported remote-build or fakeroot configurations, but those workflows are separate from the Docker-based workflow in this episode.
-{: .callout}

-#### Prepare the Docker build directory
+### Prepare the Docker build directory

 Perform the Docker sections of this episode on the computer where Docker was installed and tested in the installation episode.
 Do not run these commands on a Setonix login or compute node.